Cardano (ADA) is a third-generation Proof of Stake blockchain focusing on scalability, interoperability, and governance.

 - Voltaire: The roll-out of on-chain governance to the decentralized network.

-Initially, only a percentage of the blocks were produced by the community, with the original entities still responsible for some block production.
+Initially, the community produced only a percentage of the blocks, with the original entities still responsible for some block production.
 However, Cardano is now fully decentralized.

 Cardano’s accounting structure is based on the Unspent Transaction Output (UTxO) model.
 This is the same accounting model as Bitcoin.

-To accommodate the use of smart contract scripts, Cardano employs a unique Extended Unspent Transaction Output (eUTxO) model.
+Cardano employs a unique Extended Unspent Transaction Output (eUTxO) model to accommodate the use of smart contract scripts.
 This enhances Bitcoin’s original design and facilitates highly secure smart contracts.

 To learn how to stake ADA (Cardano), see here.